-We strive to attract, motivate, and retain team members in the West Palm Beach, Florida market who share a dedication to our five core values and vision, but given the increasingly competitive market for talent, we may not be successful in doing so.
+We strive to attract, motivate, and retain team members who share a dedication to our five core values and vision, but given the increasingly competitive market for talent, we may not be successful in doing so.
 Our hiring requirements and employees seeking work elsewhere could impair our ability to meet the demands of our customers and could harm our business especially due to a prolonged gap in skills in the marketplace.
 Other companies, including competitors, may be successful in recruiting and hiring team members away from us, and it may be difficult for us to find suitable replacements on a timely basis, on competitive terms or at all.
 In addition, we may experience employee turnover as a result of the ongoing "great resignation" occurring throughout the economy.